Coherence of Augmented Iwasawa Algebras: Non-coherence for two groups

+Notice that $\mathcal{C}_k^{\mathrm{fp}}(G)$ is always closed under cokernels taken in $\mathcal{C}_k(G)$, by Proposition 3.8 of \jcite{Sho20} and Theorem 2.1.2 of \jcite{Glaz89}.
+We now improve the result of Theorem \ref{coherence implies abelian thm} to a necessary and sufficient module-theoretic condition.

-\begin{jprop} \h Let $G$ be a $p$-adic Lie group, $H \leq G$ be a compact open subgroup.
-Let $I \subseteq kG$ be a finitely-generated left ideal that contains $\epsilon_G(H)$.
-If $I$ is not finitely-presented, then the category of finitely-presented smooth mod $p$ representations of $G$ is not an abelian category.\\ \end{jprop} \begin{jpf} \h We prove the contrapositive.
-Suppose the category of finitely-presented smooth mod $p$ representations of $G$ is abelian.
-By Proposition 3.8 of \jref{Sho20}, $I/\epsilon_G(H)$ and $kG/I$ are finitely-presented smooth representations of $G$ if and only if they are finitely-presented $kG$-modules.
-Considering Lemma \ref{smooth ses lemma}, it follows $I/\epsilon_G(H)$ is a finitely-presented $kG$-module if and only if $kG/I$ is.\\ Now, $I$ is a finitely-generated left ideal, so $kG/I$ is finitely-presented, and hence $I/\epsilon_G(H)$ is finitely-presented.
-But we have a short exact sequence
+\begin{jprop} \h Let $G$ be a $p$-adic Lie group.
+The category of finitely-presented smooth representations of $G$ is abelian if and only if ${kG/\epsilon_G(H)}$ is a coherent $kG$-module, for all compact open subgroups $H \leq G$.\\ \end{jprop} \begin{jpf} \h Suppose the category of finitely-presented smooth representations of $G$ is abelian.
+Now, for any open compact subgroup $H$, the $kG$-module ${kG/\epsilon_G(H)}$ is a smooth finitely-presented representation of $G$, by Proposition \ref{induction smooth prop}.
+Because ${kG/\epsilon_G(H)}$ is smooth, any $kG$-submodule or quotient is also a smooth representation.
+If $N \leq {kG/\epsilon_G(H)}$ is a finitely-generated $kG$-submodule, we have a short exact sequence of smooth representations